Generic selectors

 James 5:12—“Do not swear”

-JAMES 5:12 But above all things, my brethren, do not swear, neither by heaven, nor by the earth, nor by any other oath; but let your yes be yes, and let your no be no, so that you do not fall into hypocrisy.
+JAMES 5:12 But above all, my brethren, do not swear, either by heaven or by earth or with any other oath.
+But let your “Yes” be “Yes,” and your “No,” “No,” lest you fall into judgment [hypocrisy].

 James seems to uphold the typical Greek text of Matthew 5:34, except that he specifically says not to swear by heaven, earth, or any other thing.
 Oddly enough, he never included a condemnation of swearing oaths by the name of God.
 Like Jesus Christ in Matthew 5:34, if James was against all oaths, then why did he not specifically mention swearing oaths by the name of God in order to directly counter Deuteronomy 6:13?
 The reason is that he was not forbidding oaths sworn by the name of God (that were fulfilled); only oaths sworn by other things when there was an intent to break them.
 Obviously, he was affirming the statute against FALSE oaths in Leviticus 19:12 when he said that no one shall swear falsely regardless of whom or what they swore by so, James did NOT change the Law but was upholding it.

-There is also an interesting word that James inserted.
-He said, “do not swear … so that you do not fall into hypocrisy.Hypocrisy is the Greek word hupokrisis, which means to act falsely or deceitfully.
+There is also an interesting word that James included.
+He said, “do not swear … so that you do not fall into judgment [hypocrisy].Judgment is the Greek word hupokrisis, which means to act falsely or deceitfully.
 Even if he was against all oaths, how is it even possible that swearing an oath AND fulfilling it is hypocrisy?
 Keeping an oath can in no way be hypocritical.
 That would be completely absurd, like saying it is hypocritical to make and keep a promise.

 It is also ridiculous to think that swearing an oath—making a solemn promise—is a sin.
 There is no sin in swearing an oath; only in not fulfilling an oath.
 People often make promises.
 When they fail to keep a promise it is a sin just as it is a sin to swear a false oath.
 There is no difference.